 The expanded project is in its planning phase.
 Several options for major infrastructure components are being investigated.
 As a result, the description of the expanded project is broad.
 In the description that follows details of the infrastructure requirement (water supply, energy, transport, area of the proposed development components, etc) are provided on the basis of an expansion to 500,000 tonnes per annum (of copper and associated products).
-However, it is anticipated that the production rate of the expanded mine could be up to 1 million tonnes per annum.
+However, it is possible that the production rate of the expanded mine could be up to 1 million tonnes per annum.

 Engineering studies are being undertaken by BHP Billiton to define the water, energy, transport and other requirements for an expansion up to 1 million tonnes per annum if required and the revised infrastructure needs would be incorporated in the EIS document.
-This provides an opportunity for public comment on the investigated issues early in the process.